Insider Selling: Peapack-Gladstone Financial Co. (NASDAQ:PGC) CEO Sells 5,000 Shares of Stock

 Peapack-Gladstone Financial Co.
-(NASDAQ:PGC – Get Free Report) CEO Douglas L. Kennedy sold 5,000 shares of the business’s stock in a transaction dated Friday, March 21st.
-The shares were sold at an average price of $28.79, for a total transaction of $143,950.00.
-Following the transaction, the chief executive officer now directly owns 40,409 shares of the company’s stock, valued at $1,163,375.11.
-The trade was a 11.01 % decrease in their ownership of the stock.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+(NASDAQ:PGC – Get Free Report) CEO Douglas L. Kennedy sold 5,000 shares of the company’s stock in a transaction that occurred on Friday, March 28th.
+The shares were sold at an average price of $28.58, for a total value of $142,900.00.
+Following the completion of the transaction, the chief executive officer now owns 35,409 shares in the company, valued at approximately $1,011,989.22.
+The trade was a 12.37 % decrease in their position.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.

-Peapack-Gladstone Financial (NASDAQ:PGC – Get Free Report) last issued its quarterly earnings results on Tuesday, January 28th.
-The financial services provider reported $0.52 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.45 by $0.07.
+Peapack-Gladstone Financial (NASDAQ:PGC – Get Free Report) last posted its earnings results on Tuesday, January 28th.
+The financial services provider reported $0.52 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.45 by $0.07.
 Peapack-Gladstone Financial had a return on equity of 5.57% and a net margin of 8.11%.
-As a group, research analysts predict that Peapack-Gladstone Financial Co. will post 2.71 earnings per share for the current year.
+On average, equities research analysts expect that Peapack-Gladstone Financial Co. will post 2.71 earnings per share for the current fiscal year.

 Peapack-Gladstone Financial Company Profile